aiaio/galleria-facebook/README.md

  height: 550,
  lightbox: true,
  facebookOptions: {
-   max: 30 // optional override for limit of 40 photos on an album }
+   max: 30, // optional override for limit of 40 photos on an album
+   facebook_access_token: 'YOUR_ACCESS_TOKEN_FROM_STEP_2'
+ }
 });
 </script>
 <div id="galleria"></div>
 ```
-6. You can explore more Galleria display options and fun tweaks in the [Galleria Documentation](http://galleria.io/docs).
+7. You can explore more Galleria display options and fun tweaks in the [Galleria Documentation](http://galleria.io/docs).

 An Example!
 -----